-The connected interior lighting power (LP) determined in accordance with C405.3.1 shall be 95 percent or less than the interior lighting power allowance (LPA) determined in accordance with Section C405.3.2 using the same method used to comply with Section C405.3.
-Energy credits shall not be greater than four times the L06 base credit from Section C406.2 and shall be determined using Equation 4-24.
-All permanently installed lighting serving dwelling units and sleeping units, including ceiling fan light kits and lighting integrated into range hoods and exhaust fans shall be provided by lamps with an efficacy of not less than 90 lumens per watt.
+- 1. The connected interior lighting power (LP) determined in accordance with C405.3.1 shall be 95 percent or less than the interior lighting power allowance (LPA) determined in accordance with Section C405.3.2 using the same method used to comply with Section C405.3.
+Energy credits shall not be greater than four times the L06 base credit from Section C406.2 and shall be determined using Equation 4-24. - 2.
+All permanently installed lighting serving dwelling units and sleeping units, including ceiling fan light kits and lighting integrated into range hoods and exhaust fans shall be provided by lamps with an efficacy of not less than 90 lumens per watt or by luminaires that have an efficacy of not less than 65 lumens per watt.

-1. Lighting integral to other appliances

-2. Antimicrobial lighting used for the sole purpose of disinfecting.
+- 1. Lighting integral to other appliances - 2.
+Antimicrobial lighting used for the sole purpose of disinfecting.

-$\underline{EC{LPA}} = \underline{EC_5} \ge 20 \ge (\underline{LPA_n} - \underline{LP_n})/\underline{LPA_n}$
+$EC{LPA} = EC_5 \times 20 \times (LPA_n - LP_n)/LPA_n$

-ECLPA= additional energy credit for lighting power reduction
+EC{LPA}= additional energy credit for lighting power reduction